KnpLabs/php-github-api/README.markdown

     $tree = $github->getObjectApi()->showTree('ornicar', 'php-github-api', '691c2ec7fd0b948042047b515886fec40fe76e2b');

-Returns an array containing a tree of the repository as described in [http://develop.github.com/p/object.html](http://develop.github.com/p/object.html)
+Returns an array containing a tree of the repository.

 ### List all blobs of a tree

     $blobs = $github->getObjectApi()->listBlobs('ornicar', 'php-github-api', '691c2ec7fd0b948042047b515886fec40fe76e2b');

-Returns an array containing the tree blobs as described in [http://develop.github.com/p/object.html](http://develop.github.com/p/object.html)
+Returns an array containing the tree blobs.

 ### Show the informations of a blob

     $blob = $github->getObjectApi()->showBlob('ornicar', 'php-github-api', '691c2ec7fd0b948042047b515886fec40fe76e2b', 'CHANGELOG');

-Returns array of blob informations as described in [http://develop.github.com/p/object.html](http://develop.github.com/p/object.html)
+Returns array of blob informations.

 ### Show the raw content of an object

     $rawText = $github->getObjectApi()->getRawData('ornicar', 'php-github-api', 'bd25d1e4ea7eab84b856131e470edbc21b6cd66b');

 The last parameter can be either a blob SHA1, a tree SHA1 or a commit SHA1.
-Returns the raw text content of the object as described in [http://develop.github.com/p/object.html](http://develop.github.com/p/object.html)
+Returns the raw text content of the object.

 ## Repos